Adding a Custom Column

 Importing from Another Table

-Use the lookup function to import a column from a different table.
-See Adding a Custom Table to read more.
+Use the lookup function to import a column from a different table (Windows only).
+See Adding a Custom Table to learn more.